gulfiliz/gulfiliz.github.io/_posts/2025-09-05-vacuum-energy.md

 The vacuum is not only relevant in flat spacetime.

-In curved spacetime —
+In curved spacetime,
-near a black hole horizon —
+near a black hole horizon,
 vacuum fluctuations become
 physical particle creation.

 **Hawking radiation** arises from virtual particle pairs produced near the horizon:

-- One particle falls in (negative energy relative to infinity)
+- One particle falls in (negative energy relative to infinity).
-- One particle escapes (positive energy)
+- One particle escapes (positive energy).

 The black hole loses mass.